 When compared to the PWQO of 0.03 mg/L, we see that around 30 % of all samples have exceedances.
-Between sites, LDT6 had all samples exceed the PWQO, followed by LDT4 at 89 %, and lastly, LDT1 at 19.5 % (Table 6.5).
-The remainder of the sites all had exceedances <15 %.
-Higher exceedances found at LDT6 and LDT4 are driven by its immediate and upgradient surroundings, where intensive agriculture and wetland at the immediate around, and agriculture upstream (both sites have agriculture land use > 600 ha) of both sites contribute to its highly productive nature.
+Between sites, LDT6 had all samples exceed the PWQO, followed by LDT4 at 85.9 %, and lastly, LDT1 at 17.4 % (Table 5.5).
+Higher exceedances found at LDT6 and LDT4 are driven by its immediate and upgradient surroundings, where intensive agriculture and wetland are found immediate to the sampling areas, and agricultural activities occur upstream of both sites (both sites have agriculture land use > 600 ha) contributing to their highly productive nature.
 Since LDT6 is well oxygenated, we do not suspect internal loadings to occur, however, anoxic conditions do occur at LDT4 and thus we do expect some internal loadings to occur at LDT4.
-Higher levels of P will contribute to an abundance of plants and algae, however, with the establishment of native rooted aquatic plants, there are some reductions in algae growth.
+Higher levels of phosphorus will contribute to an abundance of plants and algae, however, with the establishment of native rooted aquatic plants, there are some reductions in algae growth.
 If rooted plants were to be removed then only algae can uptake the phosphorus, thus it will lend itself to the risk of rapid eutrophication, causing degradation of water quality, fish die-offs, and poorer habitat.

 In summary, phosphorus levels across streams of Lake Dalrymple indicate that much of the streams are intermediately productive with some results indicating less productiveness.
 Higher levels of phosphorus and exceedances of the PWQO were found at two sites where agriculture land cover was >600 ha.
-Higher levels of P at these sites can cause uncontrollable algae growth if native aquatic plants are removed.
+Higher levels of phosphorus at these sites can cause uncontrollable algae growth if native aquatic plants are removed.